dsp/dsp.github.io/content/posts/2024-02-24-i-want-to-like-nushell/index.md

 cover:
   image: cover.webp
   relative: true
-  alt: "A mixture of tron and a terminal icon, thanks DALLE"
+  alt: A mixture of tron and a terminal icon, thanks DALLE
 ---
 I don't like bash, I don't like zsh, but I am stuck with them.
 I tried [fish](https://fishshell.com/) and [oil](https://www.oilshell.org/), but somehow never got the hang of it (note... i should revisit them).
 So when I saw [pcwalton](https://twitter.com/pcwalton) playing around with yet another new shell, I was intrigued.